hivlab/sarscov2-variation/README.md

 cd covidseq
 ```

-- Create/Edit `config.yaml` and `samples.tsv` files.
+## Creating samples table

+- Create/Edit `config/config.yaml` and `config/samples.tsv` files (`config/samples.csv` or any other common delimiter is also compatible).
 Please see test directory for examples.

 Example of `samples.tsv` file with paired reads in two separate files: